kateolmstead/rest-api-client/README.md

 ## Common Parameters

-For every reqest to the API, we always required that you submit the following parameters:
+For every request sent to the API, we require you to submit the following parameters:

 <table>
     <thead>